Fracture Reduction – Types, Procedure, Recovery, And Risks

 - In cases with simultaneous fractures of the alveolar process or if impacted third molar teeth are present, the plate may be fied to the outer surface of the mandible which correspond to the position in the course of line of tension.

-To reduce the effect of torsional forces in symphysis region between mental foramina, it is mandatory to use two parallel plates. - In the cases of comminuted fractures or in cases where there are detached triangular pieces of bone, longer plates with six or more screws should be used.
+To reduce the effect of torsional forces in the symphysis region between the mental foramina, it is mandatory to use two parallel plates. - In the cases of comminuted fractures or in cases where there are detached triangular pieces of bone, longer plates with six or more screws should be used.

 Leave a Reply